18kimn/blog/src/routes/writing/setup/index.md

 > systems will usually simply be ignored unless they can be
 > reproduced on non-Gentoo systems.

+In any case, **TLDR the OS**: use something that fits you and doesn't leave a bad taste in your mouth for both ethical and technical reasons, but try not to spend too much time jumping around or "distro hopping."
+I think Arch is a good compromise here, as it gave me lots of freedoms and only a few headaches; I recommend it.

+---

 ## Terminal

 I use the xterm terminal.
 I used the rxvt-unicode (or